technogise/dynamo-data-migrations/README.md

 ## Introduction

-`dynamo-data-migrations` is a database migration tool running in based on [migrate-mongo](https://github.com/seppevs/migrate-mongo), but with DynamoDb support.
+`dynamo-data-migrations` is a database migration tool with DynamoDb support.
 You can generate migration file with extension `.ts`, `.cjs` or `.mjs(ESM)` as per your source project language.

 ## Installation